Table of Contents

 It’s a valid question, and the answer, unfortunately, is probably “no.” Or, not in the detail required to successfully complete a data center move, consolidation, or cloud migration without running into serious problems.
+During the ongoing IT discovery phase, additions or decommissions of new equipment, creation of new virtual instances, and changes to applications may take place.

-While the discovery phase is ongoing, new equipment may be added or decommissioned, new virtual instances created, and applications changed.
 Therefore, one must take care so that the discovery phase deliverable does not become outdated before completion.